camunda/camunda-docs/docs/self-managed/operational-guides/troubleshooting/troubleshooting.md

 The error message suggests adjusting the ingress configuration to include the required annotation.
 One can also explore the source of the script to have a better understanding of the reason for the failure.

-Please also note that sometimes, some checks may not be applicable to your setup if it's custom (e.g., the ingress may be different).
+Please also note that sometimes, some checks may not be applicable to your setup if it's custom (for the previous example, the ingress that you use may not be nginx).